The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 Published annually, the Course Catalog sets out the requirements of the academic programs--the majors, minors, and concentrations.
 Each Bryn Mawr student must declare her major before the end of her sophomore year.
 Students may also declare a minor or a concentration, but neither is required for the A.B. degree.
 Students must comply with the requirements published in the Course Catalog at the time when they declare the major, minor and/or concentration.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

-Students may complete a major or minor in Italian.
+Students may complete a major or minor in Italian Studies.

 Before the start of the senior year, each student must complete, with a grade of 2.0 or higher, two units of foreign language.
 Students may fulfill the requirement by completing two sequential semester-long courses in one language, either at the elementary level or, depending on the result of their language placement test, at the intermediate level.
 A student who is prepared for advanced work may complete the requirement instead with two advanced free-standing semester-long courses in the foreign language(s) in which she is proficient.
 Non-native speakers of English may choose to satisfy all or part of this requirement by coursework in English literature.

 Italian Language/Literature (ILL) and Italian Cultural Studies (ICS) Major